Supervisor's Name: Constantin Polychronakos

 Course number: HGEN 396 (Human Genetics)

 Ethics, safety, and training: Supervisors are responsible for the ethics and safety compliance of undergraduate students.
-This project involves: Animal subjects; Human subjects; Handling chemicals.
+This project involves: Human subjects; Biohazardous substances.